Ayu-commits/hugo/README.md

 For a complete guide to contributing to Hugo, see the [Contribution Guide](CONTRIBUTING.md).

-We welcome contributions to Hugo of any kind including documentation, themes, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.
+We welcome contributions to Hugo of any kind including documentation, themes, the organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.